 Vessels in the North Atlantic bottom trawl fishery, a Category III fishery under the MMPA, were observed in order to meet fishery management needs, rather than marine mammal management needs.
 An average of 970 (CV = 0.04) vessels (full and part time) participated annually in the fishery during 1989-1993.
 The fishery is active in New England waters in all seasons.
-One bottlenose dolphin mortality was documented in 1991 and the total estimated mortality in this fishery in 1991 was 91 (CV=0.97) (Bisack, in prep.).
-The average fishery-related mortality attributable to this fishery between 1991-1995 was 18 bottlenose dolphins (CV = 0.97).
+One bottlenose dolphin mortality was documented in 1991 and the total estimated mortality in this fishery in 1991 was 91 (CV=0.97).
+Since 1992 there were no bottlenose mortalities observed in this fishery.